 Super B-Complex™

 It may be difficult, in our fast-paced lives with processed foods and grab-and-go eating habits, to get all of the B vitamins from diet alone.
-That’s where a supplement like Super B-Complex comes in to fill the gaps.
+That’s where a supplement like Super B-Complex comes in to help fill the gaps.